Sunday 7th August 2022 @12pm

 This 7mile marked fell race is all off road with approx 1,250ft of ascent, and starts and finishes on a minor road 1 mile from Mynachlog-ddu towards Rosebush.
 GR 127 307.
 SA66 7SN.
 Just below Carn Sian, and near the smallholding of Dan-y-Garn.
 Carreg Waldo is just down the road from the start.

-There will be kids races just before the main race at 11am, which will be off road and cater for the variety of ages.
+There will be kids races just before the main race at 11.15am, which will be off road and cater for the variety of ages.
 The 5-11 yr olds will run an approx 0.7mile course.
 If you intend to bring a child, then please just come for this.
-If you’re not running yourself afterwards, then can you please move away from all other parties involved with the race.

-The route.
-The Map .
+The route. .
 You’re welcome to print this off, to bring with you.
 Please visit checkpoints in order.

 Car parking.
 There is usually enough parking just off the road.
 There are no hedges, it’s all common land.
 If you find there is no suitable parking along the road, the kind farmer has agreed that you can park in the field over the cattle grid leading to Dan y Garn.
 Ideally reverse up the hill from the track!